Henrytos/my-pramiry-repo/README.md

 # my-pramiry-repo
-is my pramiry repositori in sptech school
+is my pramiry repositori in sptech school in branch development